hitobito/hitobito/doc/architecture/08_konzepte.md

       self.kind = :external
     end

-Permission can also be empty, but a user will always be able to chnage his own contact details.
+Permission can also be empty, but a user will always be able to change his own contact details.

 You can reduce the visiblity of roles from layers above by using `self.visible_from_above = false`.
 This means that this role is not visible to peple from above layers,